John O'Grady (hurler): Personal life

 Following his graduation from University College Cork, O'Grady worked as a secondary school teacher at Sullivan's Quay CBS.
 He took a teaching post in Thurles CBS in 1955 and remained there until his retirement as deputy principal in 1992.
-For over 60 years O'Grady has written a hurling column in the Tipperary Star under the pen name "Cúlbáire".
+For over 60 years O'Grady wrote a hurling column in the Tipperary Star under the pen name "Cúlbáire".